Master the Art of Rose Gardening: Your Complete Guide on How to Care for Roses

 What if the soil doesn't drain well?

 There several options for drainage situations.
-Where there is a will, there is a way.
+Where there is a will, there is a way to grow roses.

 air circulation